CarreraPHP/dart-lang-learning/README.md

 ### Why NodeJS?

 Java is a runtime, so does the NodeJS.
-Why I believe that NodeJS can be compared to the Dart is because of the similarities and more than that you might feel that the Dart has handled some of the problems that has a Javascript Developer we might face in Javascript and NodeJS.
+Why I believe that NodeJS can be compared to the Dart is because of the similarities between them.
+You might feel that Dart has **better handled** some of the problems that, has a Javascript Developer we might have faced in Javascript and NodeJS.

 Lets look into some of the comparables in both